alex-isv/solutions-engineering/Nvidia/Nvidia-DGX/adoc/Nvidia_DGX_on_SUSE-Rancher_stack.md

  For the reference review (https://developer.nvidia.com/blog/getting-kubernetes-ready-for-the-a100-gpu-with-multi-instance-gpu/) which can be used for different Nvidia tests including MIG strategy.

-Deploy tf-benchmarks.yaml file with
+From your Master node deploy tf-benchmarks.yaml file with
 ````
 kubectl apply -f tf-benchmarks.yaml
 ````
-from your master node.

 or from the Rancher Dashboard click *Import Yaml* and paste the following:
 ````